 Investors can choose to diversify their holdings on the platform in different types of properties and investment positions, as well as to diversify geographically.

-The investments are also passive in nature, very similar to financial assets, in that the investor does not have to get involved in the day-to-day management of property.
+The investments are also passive in nature, very similar to financial assets, in that the investor does not have to get involved in the day-to-day management of a property.

 The service is proving to be a benefit to both investors and real estate concerns that need capital.